gingerhome/gingee/docs/permissions-guide.md

-# GingerJS Permissions Guide
+# Gingee Permissions Guide

-Security is a core principle of the GingerJS platform.
+Security is a core principle of the Gingee platform.
 The permissions system is designed to be **secure by default**, following the **Principle of Least Privilege**.
 This guide explains how permissions are declared by developers and managed by administrators to create a safe and predictable server environment.

 ## The Philosophy: Secure by Default (Whitelist Model)

-GingerJS operates on a strict **whitelist model**.
+Gingee operates on a strict **whitelist model**.
 By default, a sandboxed application has **no access** to potentially sensitive modules like the filesystem (`fs`), database (`db`), or outbound HTTP client (`httpclient`).

 Access to these protected modules must be explicitly **granted** by a server administrator.
 If a permission has not been granted, any attempt by an app to `require()` that module will result in a security error, and the script will fail to execute.